Ahmaud Arbery memorialized in Georgia a year after slaying - WTMJ

 Associated Press

 SAVANNAH, Ga.
-(AP) — When white men armed with guns pursued and killed Ahmaud Arbery as he ran through their neighborhood, few outside the Georgia port city of Brunswick paid notice in the days and weeks that followed.
+(AP) — When white men armed with guns pursued and killed Ahmaud Arbery as he ran through their neighborhood, few outside the Georgia port city of Brunswick paid much attention at first.

-A year later, those closest to the 25-year-old Black man want to make sure his death isn’t overlooked again as three men await trial in Arbery’s slaying Feb.
-23, 2020.
+A year later, as three men await trial in the Feb.
+23, 2020 slaying, those closest to the 25-year-old Black man want to make sure Arbery’s death isn’t overlooked again.

 A memorial procession led by Arbery’s family was planned for Tuesday evening through the Satilla Shores subdivision, where he fell bleeding in the street from three close-range shotgun blasts.
-Organizers asked supporters outside Brunswick to participate in a virtual 2.23-mile (3.59-kilometer) run in memory of Arbery, an avid runner whose family says he was jogging when he got killed.
+Organizers asked supporters outside Brunswick to participate virtually, running for 2.23-miles (3.59-kilometers) to remember the avid runner, whose family says he was jogging when he was killed.

 “It is important to remind people of the origins, when it all started,” said Jason Vaughn, Arbery’s high school football coach and an organizer of the anniversary events.
 “For a long time, it was like we were yelling into the dark, and nobody was listening.”

-Immediately after the shooting, police interviewed Arbery’s killer and two others involved in the chase and let them walk free.
+Immediately after the shooting, police interviewed the men who chased Arbery down, and let them walk free.
 The first prosecutor assigned to the case saw no reason to bring charges.
-Pleas for justice by Arbery’s family went largely unheard as Georgia and the nation entered lockdown as a the coronavirus pandemic took hold.
+Pleas for justice by Arbery’s family went largely unheard as Georgia and the nation entered lockdown in the coronavirus pandemic.

-Arbery had been dead for more than two months when a national outcry erupted after cellphone video of the shooting leaked online May 5.
-The Georgia Bureau of Investigation took over the case the next day and quickly arrested the shooter, Travis McMichael, his father, Greg McMichael, and neighbor Roddie Bryan on murder charges.
+Arbery had been dead for more than two months when a cellphone video of the shooting was leaked online on May 5 and a national outcry erupted.
+The Georgia Bureau of Investigation took over the case the next day and swiftly arrested the shooter, Travis McMichael; his father, Greg McMichael; and neighbor Roddie Bryan on murder charges.

 Outrage over Arbery’s slaying still simmered when a Minneapolis police officer killed George Floyd on May 25, igniting protests across the U.S. denouncing racial injustice.